 If DIM were a prospective candidate looking for a job in the healthcare sector, its resume would be nothing short of impressive.
 Unlike other supplements and medications that take only a single approach to managing your wellbeing, DIM does it all.
 There’s no sleeping on the clock with this dietary supplement!

 Of course, it’s one thing to sit here and tell you how great DIM is without backing it up with hard evidence.
 It’s another one entirely to show you.
 The science speaks for itself, and spoiler alert: it’s pretty dang amazing.

 So settle on in, friends, because we’re about to disseminate all the perks of using DIM.
 If you weren’t convinced about how awesome it was before now, you’re going to change your tune after you learn more about all the incredible DIM supplement benefits and how it can help you live your best life.

 Hormonal imbalances are surprisingly common among women of all ages, which can lead to a host of problems in their wake.
 Irregular periods, mood swings, hot flashes, and acne breakouts are all common side effects of these imbalances.

 Not only can they be super unpleasant, but they can also be dangerous, too.
 Excessive levels of estrogen, for instance, have been linked to the growth of cancer cells.
 It can even lead to seizures in those with catamenial epilepsy, further highlighting the dangers of unbalanced hormonal levels.
 (26, 27)

-However, DIM – as we have already pointed out – can help restore that balance.
+However, DIM – as we have already pointed out – can help balance your hormones back to a healthy state.
 By improving the ratio between good and bad estrogen, supporting the metabolism of estrogen, reducing the levels of androgens in your body, and regulating the free-circulating estrogen in your system, you can start to experience hormonal homeostasis once more.
 (20)

 Benefit #2: Boost Your Mood